hellohaptik/docs_haptik/docs/agent-chat/teams.md

 4. View agent status
 5. View agent chats

-## Queue Capacity and Online Agent slots
+## Chat handling Capacity and Online Agent slots

 ![Queue capacity 1](assets/case_1.png)

-The Queue capacity card here helps a Team Lead realise the need for agents i.e. for under capacity scenario, the TLs and let some agents go offline.
+The Chat handling capacity for a Team here helps figure the required number for agents at any given instant i.e. for under capacity scenario, the TLs can let some agents go offline.
 And in case a Team goes over capacity, TLs can call upon agents to be online.

 Check the image above.
 Here, you get a sense of the following metrics -